Whether your precious Mac is a MacBook Pro. Or a MacBook Air. Or an iMac.

 But know if you do.
 That you’ll need the software to access your drive.
 And you’ll need it on which ever Mac you decide to use the drive on.

 And you’ll have to wait and double check.
 Before you do any upgrade of the operating system on your Mac.

 Because you’ll need to check that there’s a version of the hardware encryption driver for your Mac.
 One that works with your Macs operating system.

-You use the encryption features inbuilt into your Mac’s OS.
+You can use the encryption features inbuilt into your Mac’s OS.

 That way you don’t have to worry about OS versions.
 Your Mac and other Macs will be able to read the files on your drive.
 Without any special software.
 You’ll just need your password.